A Purposeful, Relationship-Building Event, ideal for a Small Church Youth Ministry

 If they design it, chances that they invite their friends increase exponentially!

 Notice, I did not say have the kids plan it.
-I said Plan WITH the kids.
+I said to plan WITH the kids.
 That means YOU set the goals.
 YOU come with a schedule.
 YOU set the standards.

-They get to help fill in the blanks.
-Find the best games.
-Choose the activities.
-Plan the details.
+They get to help fill in the blanks, find the best games, choose the activities, and plan the details.

 Integrate your Core Values throughout the Lock-in

 Hopefully, your church already has Core Values and Standards in place and publicized.
-If you want to learn more about that, click here: Building the Foundation.
+If you want to learn more about that, click here: Youth Ministry in a Small Church: Don’t Build without this Foundation.